-DIGITAL LEAP: In the near term, the T&D segment will likely focus further on the Integrate/Aggregate phase while also progressing into the Analyze and Visualize phases.
+DIGITAL LEAP: In the near term, the T&D segment will likely focus further on the Integrate/Aggregate phase while also progressing into the Analyse and Visualise phases.

-In the next 2–3 years, asset managers in the T&D segment will likely continue efforts to aggregate and standardize data from disparate systems into one repository source.
-This can help break down siloes, such as between operations, maintenance, and asset management, so operators can harvest insights by examining relationships among data sets to which they did not previously have access.
-Cloud storage and analytics solutions can generate actionable insights in real time and they compare favorably with on-premise solutions in terms of speed, scope, and depth of insights.
+In the next 2–3 years, asset managers in the T&D segment will likely continue efforts to aggregate and standardise data from disparate systems into one repository source.
+This can help break down siloes, such as between operations, maintenance and asset management, so operators can harvest insights by examining relationships among data sets to which they did not previously have access.
+Cloud storage and analytics solutions can generate actionable insights in real time and they compare favourably with on-premise solutions in terms of speed, scope and depth of insights.
 Some regulated utilities have hesitated to adopt cloud solutions both for security reasons and because the expenditures have historically been treated as operating expenses rather than being included in capital assets, which can make it a challenge to earn a sufficient ROI.
-But that trend is starting to change and many utilities are deploying cloud solutions for scalability and flexibility.11 At the same time, a number of utilities have pursued private LTE/5G or fiber optics networks to upgrade communications latency and speed required by evolving IoT and data transmission needs.
+But that trend is starting to change and many utilities are deploying cloud solutions for scalability and flexibility.
+11 At the same time, a number of utilities have pursued private LTE/5G or fiber optics networks to upgrade communications latency and speed required by evolving IoT and data transmission needs.

-As they access and analyze more data, the T&D segment will also likely focus on creating more complex dashboards and visualizations to provide situational awareness.
-More utilities may deploy geospatial systems that not only integrate locational data with data from multiple systems as in a conventional geographic information system (GIS); they also enable collaboration and sharing of data, such as asset conditions, weather, and customer complaints, through multiple devices.
-In addition, as utilities begin to solve the challenges of accessing, updating, and ensuring the accuracy of critical data across the network, they will likely increasingly develop digital twins.
+As they access and analyse more data, the T&D segment will also likely focus on creating more complex dashboards and visualisations to provide situational awareness.
+More utilities may deploy geospatial systems that not only integrate locational data with data from multiple systems as in a conventional geographic information system (GIS); they also enable collaboration and sharing of data, such as asset conditions, weather and customer complaints, through multiple devices.
+In addition, as utilities begin to solve the challenges of accessing, updating and ensuring the accuracy of critical data across the network, they will likely increasingly develop digital twins.

-DER, such as rooftop solar systems, battery storage, EV chargers, and flexible load program capacity, may add up to nearly 24% of US generation capacity by 2025.12 And these resources can increasingly help balance the growing volume of intermittent renewables on the grid as the energy transition progresses.
-In fact, flexible load programs are expected to triple current US demand response program capabilities by 2030, reaching about 200 GW, or 20% of system peak.13
+DER, such as rooftop solar systems, battery storage, EV chargers and flexible load programme capacity, may add up to nearly 24% of US generation capacity by 2025.
+12 And these resources can increasingly help balance the growing volume of intermittent renewables on the grid as the energy transition progresses.
+In fact, flexible load programmes are expected to triple current US demand response programme capabilities by 2030, reaching about 200 GW, or 20% of system peak.
+13

 CURRENT STATUS: Assets at the grid edge typically range from the Create phase to the Integrate/Aggregate phase in their interaction with utility systems.

 Today many utilities are unable to detect and identify an EV-owning home on the distribution system.
 Rooftop solar systems are a different story, since utilities connect them to the grid, but many have little control over them after that.
-Analytics can be, and are, easily deployed to detect and identify the footprints of individual DER, such as EVs.
-And smart inverters and other software platforms can aggregate, control, and synchronize DER with grid operations, owner parameters, weather, and market conditions.
-But these solutions are unevenly deployed, as DER are a relatively recent addition to the grid, and rules and practices vary widely across utilities and jurisdictions.
+Analytics can be and are, easily deployed to detect and identify the footprints of individual DER, such as EVs.
+And smart inverters and other software platforms can aggregate, control and synchronise DER with grid operations, owner parameters, weather and market conditions.
+But these solutions are unevenly deployed, as DER are a relatively recent addition to the grid and rules and practices vary widely across utilities and jurisdictions.
 And in rural areas, network communication may also be a challenge.

-DIGITAL LEAP: In the next two to three years, utilities will likely advance further into the Integrate/Aggregate, Analyze, and Visualize phases as they integrate DER into the asset ecosystem.
+DIGITAL LEAP: In the next two to three years, utilities will likely advance further into the Integrate/Aggregate, Analyse and Visualise phases as they integrate DER into the asset ecosystem.

 As utilities continue to more precisely map and plan their distribution systems with DER in mind, and move forward with developing DER rules and protocols, they will likely increasingly integrate these resources into system models and use analytics to assess and predict DER impact on the entire asset ecosystem.
 They’ll deploy more smart devices and distributed analytics at the grid edge to access more granular information in real time.
 And they’ll use the data to inform decisions and enhance operational efficiency, to help reduce stress on the system that could shorten the life cycle of equipment such as distribution transformers.

-Figure 3 summarizes the current status and potential short- to medium-term digital leap in the Digital Utility Asset Management Model for each segment of the utility value chain.
+Figure 3 summarises the current status and potential short- to medium-term digital leap in the Digital Utility Asset Management Model for each segment of the utility value chain.